October 2024

 A reconsideration of an SBT decision can be requested within 30 calendar days of receiving the decision by either the Ministry or the appellant where the party is of the opinion that the SBT has made an error in its decision.
 To request a reconsideration of an SBT decision, an Application for Reconsideration (Form 2) must be completed and filed within the prescribed time.

-The SBT may extend the time for requesting a reconsideration hearing if it is satisfied that there are apparent grounds for reconsideration and that there are reasonable grounds for applying for the extension.
+The SBT may extend the time for requesting a reconsideration hearing if it is satisfied that there are apparent grounds for reconsideration and that there are reasonable grounds for requesting the extension.

-No request for reconsideration may be made more than 1 year after the decision.
+No request for reconsideration may be made more than 1 year after the Tribunal decision was issued.

-The other party to the appeal may respond to the request for a reconsideration within 15 calendar days of receiving the copy of the request, indicating reasons why a reconsideration hearing should not be held.
-There is no opportunity to object to the holding of a reconsideration hearing at the outset of the hearing, so any objections should be made in writing within this 15 day period.
+The other party to the appeal may oppose the request for a reconsideration within 15 calendar days of receiving the copy of the request, indicating reasons why a reconsideration hearing should not be held.

 The SBT will decide whether to conduct a reconsideration hearing no later than 60 calendar days from the receipt of the request.
 The SBT’s decision will be provided in writing.

-Reconsideration requests pertaining to a disability determination decision are to be made through the Ontario Disability Support Program Branch.
+Reconsideration requests pertaining to a disability determination decision are to be made through the Social Assistance Program and Policy Branch.

 Appeal to the Superior Court of Justice - Divisional Court

-An appeal of an SBT decision may be made to Divisional Court within 30 days after receiving the decision only where it is believed that the SBT has made an error in law.
+An appeal of an SBT decision may be made to the Divisional Court within 30 days after receiving the decision only on the grounds that the SBT has made an error in law.

-If a reconsideration hearing has been requested, an appeal to the Divisional Court cannot be made until the SBT has either denied a reconsideration hearing request or held the reconsideration hearing and provided its decision.
+If a reconsideration hearing has been requested, an appeal to the Divisional Court cannot be made until the SBT has either denied the reconsideration request or has granted the reconsideration hearing, held the reconsideration hearing and provided its decision.

 Related directives